ess-dmsc/python-streaming-data-types-/README_DEV.md

 ### Adding new schemas checklist (important)
-* Generate Python bindings for the schema using FlatBuffers' `flatc` executable
+* Generate Python bindings for the schema using FlatBuffers' `flatc` executable `flatc --python /path/to/flatbufferschema.fbs`
 * Add the generated bindings to the project
 * Add unit-tests (see existing tests for an example)
+  * This may need new binaries created as examples.
+You can do this from JSON:
+  * `flatc -b /path/to/flatbufferschema.fbs /path/to/json.json`
+  * You can convert existing .bin files into JSON via `flatc --json /path/to/flatbufferschemeThatBuiltTheBinary.fbs -- /path/to/binary.bin`
 * Update `fbschemas.__init__.py` to include the new serialiser and deserialiser
 * Check whether the serialised data produced by the new code can be verified in C++
   * There is a helper program in the [FlatBufferVerification](https://github.com/ess-dmsc/FlatBufferVerification) repository